P-Nth/Python-Chatbot/README.md

 # Python

-This project contains my personal
+This Repo contains a Chatbot Python Projects.
-Python Projects and/or
-My college python projects